Last Updated on May 17, 2023 by admin

 We personally stayed at the Best Western Plus Zion Canyon Inn and Suites.
 It was easy for us to just walk to the park in the morning.
 Plus, we really enjoyed the nice pool and free breakfast.
 Their pool had a shallow area with an umbrella that was perfect for our toddler to enjoy pool time without us having to worry about too much sun exposure.

-For a full list of hotels in Springdale, Utah, click here.
+You can also check out a full list of hotels in Springdale, Utah.

 Frequently Asked Questions About Springdale, Utah